marcosmuniz1/DUDO/README.md

 ## DUDO Simulator

-Work in progress - missing UI interface ----
+Work in progress, UI needs testing

 Game Overview

 A turn-based dice bidding game in which players make escalating claims about the total number of dice showing a given face value across all players.
 Each bid must be strictly higher than the previous, either by increasing the quantity, the face value, or both.
 A round end when a bid is challenged, with the loser surrendering a dice

 Agent Bidding Logic